Written byJenny Zeng

 Solution 1: Bypass Login items at startup

-- 2. On the sign in page, enter the admin account and password if you can, but DON'T click on Log in immediately (in case of a login loop).
+- On the sign-in page, enter the admin account and password if you can, but DON'T click on Log in immediately (in case of a login loop).

-- 3. Press and hold the Shift key to stop frozen apps launching.
+- Press and hold the Shift key to stop frozen apps from launching.
 And then, you can click on the Login button.

 Solution 2: Boot your Mac in Safe Mode

-Booting Mac into Safe Mode will only launch necessary programs.
-It's efficient to isolate incompatible software and repair some errors when Mac login window not responding.
+You can boot Mac into Safe Mode to launch necessary programs only.
+It helps to isolate incompatible software and repair some errors when the Mac login window does not respond.